3 years full-time

 In the second year of your degree, you’ll choose from a range of intermediate modules across the English and Philosophy departments, taking 60 credits in each subject.

-English/Philosophy students choose from the same English options as our single subject students.
-These include a choice of modules covering Medieval, Renaissance, Eighteenth-Century and Romantic, and Modern Literature, as well as Critical Questions, our World Literature offerings, and our Topic Modules.
+You will choose from the same English options as our single subject students.
+These include our World Literature offerings, our Topic Modules, and Critical Practice, as well as our Intermediate Option Modules:

-In Philosophy, you will choose from a range of Key Ideas modules, looking in more depth at issues in some central areas of theoretical philosophy, practical philosophy, and the history of philosophy.
-These will help you to develop the knowledge, understanding, and skills that you'll use in more specialised investigations in your third year.
+In Philosophy, you will choose from a range of Key Ideas modules, looking in more depth at topics in Theoretical Philosophy (eg Logic, Philosophy of Mind, Philosophy of Science); Value (eg History of Ethics, Philosophy of Art, Religious Ethics); and the History of Philosophy (eg Aristotle, Kant, Nietzsche).
+Modules may change from year to year, but all will help you to develop the knowledge, understanding, and skills that you’ll use in more specialised investigations in your third year.

-In the third year of your degree, English/Philosophy students choose from our Advanced Option Modules in English and a wide range of specialised Philosophy modules based on our latest research, enabling you to tailor your degree to your particular interests.
+In the third year of your degree, you will choose from our Advanced Option Modules in English and a wide range of specialised Philosophy modules based on our latest research, enabling you to tailor your degree to your particular interests.

-English/Philosophy students may weight their degree towards one subject or the other in Year 3 (up to a 70/50 credit split, including the required bridge module, which counts for 10 credits on each side of the degree).
+In your third year, you may weight your degree towards one subject or the other (up to a 70/50 credit split, including the required bridge module, which counts for 10 credits on each side of the degree).

 In English, you’ll learn through a programme of seminars, lectures, workshops, and one-to-one consultations.
 We emphasize small-group teaching, which means you’ll mainly be taught in seminars.